numpy/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 numpy (scipy, sklearn, astropy, ...), and in particular packages that provide array-wrapping-classes that handle multiple types of arrays, such as xarray and dask.array.
-Potential implementers of the full duck array interface include: dask, sparse arrays, masked arrays, arrays with units (unless they switch to using dtypes), labeled arrays, masked arrays, and so forth.
+Potential implementers of the full duck array interface include: distributed arrays, sparse arrays, masked arrays, arrays with units (unless they switch to using dtypes), labeled arrays, and so forth.
 Clear use cases lead to good and relevant APIs.

 Second, the Anna Karenina principle applies here: full duck arrays are all alike, but every partial duck array is partial in its own way: